Lissy93/dashy/docs/authentication.md

 #### 4. Configure `Dashy` to use OIDC client

 >[!IMPORTANT]
->It is highly recommended to edit your `conf.yml` directly for this change.
+>It is highly recommended to edit your `conf.yml` directly for this step.

 >[!CAUTION]
 >Do not make the same mistake many have made here by including the fully qualified address for the `OpenID Configuration URL`. `Dashy` will append the `.well-known` configuration automatically.
 If the `.well-known` URI is included the app will get redirect loops and `400` errors.

 Enter the `Client ID` in the `clientId` field and `OpenID Configuration Issuer` in the `endpoint` field.

 Below is how to configure the `auth` section in the yaml syntax.
-Once this is enabled, when you attempt to login it will redirect you to the `authentik` login page moving forward.
+Once this is enabled, when an attempt to access `Dashy` is made it will now redirect you to the `authentik` login page moving forward.

 ```
 appConfig: